-Budgetary procedures applicable to the Village are defined in state law, Louisiana Revised Statutes 39:1301-15.
+Budgetary procedures applicable to the Village are defined in state law.
+Louisiana Revised Statutes 39:1301-15.
 The major requirements of the Local Government Budget Act are summarized as follows:

 - 1. The Village must adopt a budget each year for the general fund and each special revenue fund, if applicable. - 2.
 The chief executive officer or equivalent must prepare a proposed budget and submit the proposed budget to the Board of Aldermen for consideration no later than fifteen days prior to the beginning of each fiscal year.
 At the same time, if total proposed expenditures are \$500,000 or more, a notice of public hearing on the proposed budget must be published in the official journal in each parish in which the Village has jurisdiction. - 3.
 All action necessary to adopt and implement the budget must be completed prior to the beginning of the fiscal year. - 4.
-Budgetary amendments involving the transfer of funds from one department, program, or function to another or involving the increase in expenditures resulting from revenues exceeding amounts estimated, require the approval of the Board of Aldermen. - 5.
-All budgetary appropriations lapse at the end of each fiscal year. - 6.
+Budgetary amendments involving the transfer of funds from one department, program or function to another or involving the increase in expenditures resulting from revenues exceeding amounts estimated, require the approval of the Board of Aldermen. - 4.All budgetary appropriations lapse at the end of each fiscal year. - 5.
 Budgets for the general fund and special revenue funds are adopted on a basis consistent with generally accepted accounting principles (GAAP).
 Governmental funds are presented on the modified accrual basis of accounting.
 Accordingly, the budgetary comparison schedules present actual expenditures in accordance with the accounting principles generally accepted in the United States on a basis consistent with the legally adopted budgets as amended.
-All budgetary amounts presented reflect the original budget and the amended budget (which have been adjusted for legally authorized revisions of the annual budget during the year).

-Notes to Financial Statements (Continued) For the Year Ended June 30, 2022
+Notes to the Financial Statements As of and for the Year Ended June 30, 2023